| trackwheel. The user selects the highlighted item by pressing the spacebar or using menu options.

 the same effect as pressing the spacebar: It changes the selected item but does not generate an

+event.
+This behavior is consistent with the MIDP documentation.
 For an Exclusive-type List, no selection events are generated when pressing the spacebar to select

 an item.
 However, in contrast with the Multiple-type List, there were no menu items to choose from.